ErikTellier/ErikTellier.github.io/README.md

 And Bring them to life

 # BUG
-TODO: FIX BIRDS OVERFLOW ON MOBILE
+- FIX BIRDS OVERFLOW ON MOBILE : FIXED